ow2-proactive/proactive-jupyter-kernel/README.md

 ##### 5.1.2 Dependencies

 One of the most important notions in workflows is the dependencies between tasks.
-To specify this information, use the `dep` parameter.
+To specify this information, please use the `dep` parameter.
 The value should be a list of all the tasks on which the new task depends.
 Example:

 ```python